blacksenator/fritzsoap/README.md

 ### Useful dependency

-In addition, this repository uses [fbvalidateurl](https://packagist.org/packages/blacksenator/fbvalidateurl) (is automatically installed by Composer).
+In addition, this repository uses [fbvalidateurl][fbvalidateurl] (is automatically installed by Composer).
 So you do not have to worry about whether you enter the router address with or without scheme (`http://`/`https://`), with hostname (`fritz.box`) or IP (`192.168.178.1`).
 Based on the validated URL, the **correct SOAP port** is also determined automatically!

 ### Refreshing SID

-Keep in mind that if programs have been running for a longer time, the [SID](https://avm.de/fileadmin/user_upload/Global/Service/Schnittstellen/AVM_Technical_Note_-_Session_ID.pdf) may need to be renewed by calling the `getClient()` function!
+Keep in mind that if programs have been running for a longer time, the [SID][sid] may need to be renewed by calling the `getClient()` function!
 So what does long time mean?
-The [AVM documentation](https://avm.de/fileadmin/user_upload/Global/Service/Schnittstellen/AVM_Technical_Note_-_Session_ID_english_2021-05-03.pdf) is also imprecise here: "...*Once it has been assigned, a session ID is valid for **20** minutes.
+The [AVM documentation][interfacetechnicalnote] is also imprecise here: "...*Once it has been assigned, a session ID is valid for **20** minutes.
 The validity is extended automatically whenever access to the FRITZ!Box is active*..." and in the same document: "...*A session can be ended at any time by deleting the session ID, even before the automatic **10**-minute timeout kicks in*..."

 ## Genesis